What’s Wrong With An Older Dog?

 Many dogs in welfare are there because their owners have died or have debilitating or terminal illnesses, and as a consequence they can no longer look after their beloved pet.

 Well adjusted dobies usually settle quickly into their new home.

-If you take on an older dog in these circumstances, you have the reward of having given stability to a Dobie and you gain an instant companion without too many rehabilitation
+If you take on an older dog in these circumstance, you have the reward of having given stability to a Dobie and you gain an instant companion without too many rehabilitation

 If you are interested in a senior dog aged 9 and over, which is in our care and featured on our website please do not hesitate to contact us if you think you could foster or adopt this Dobe.

 Some of the consequences of old age are highlighted on this Dog Health website.
 Something to be

 considered when deciding whether you can make this commitment.
 Generally this site is informative about all sorts of dog related issues and worth a trawl through when considering a dog whether young